GoogleChrome/web.dev/src/site/content/en/reliable/app-shell-ux-sw/index.md

 The resulting UX is similar to the app shell UX pattern of SPAs, implemented on a MPA site.

 {% Aside %}
-The previous section contains a quick summary of dev.to's solution.
+The previous section contains a quick summary of DEV's solution.
 For a more detailed explanation check out their [blog post](https://dev.to/devteam/instant-webpages-and-terabytes-of-data-savings-through-the-magic-of-service-workers-1mkc) on this topic.
 {% endAside %}

 ## Implement an app shell UX architecture in MPAs with Workbox